-The student must report any changes in name or mailing address to the Office of the Registrar, Business Office, Financial Aid Office, Office of the Graduate School, and the Library.
+The student must report any changes in name, mailing address, or email address to the Office of the Registrar, Business Office, Financial Aid Office, MSU Admissions, and the Library.
 Student employees should also notify the Payroll Office.
 International students must also notify the Office of International Services of any address change.
-Students may also change their addresses online using their PIN at http://registrar.mwsu.edu/forms/ad-dress-chg.asp.
+Students may also change their addresses online using their PIN at http://registrar.mwsu.edu/forms/address-chg.asp.